A huge part of what’s wonderful about doing things homemade is the smell.

 - 2 large eggs

-- ¾ cup plain 1% yogurt or sour cream (NOT fat free for best results)
+- ¾ cup plain low-fat yogurt or sour cream (not fat free)

 - 2 cups shredded carrots

-- In small bowl, whisk together flour, ginger, cinnamon, baking powder, baking soda, and salt.
+- In medium bowl, whisk together flour, ginger, cinnamon, allspice, baking powder, baking soda and salt.

-- In larger bowl, beat butter with sugars until light, about 1-2 minutes.
-Beat in molasses and vanilla, then beat in eggs until mixture is very smooth and well combined.
+- In large bowl, with an electric mixer, beat together butter and sugars until creamy,1-2 minutes.
+Beat in molasses and vanilla, then eggs, until very smooth.